Island in the Sun (film): Plot

 Euan falls heavily for Jocelyn, who puts off his proposal of marriage, to be sure "everything is right".

 Maxwell decides to run for the legislature.
 A visiting American journalist, Bradshaw (Hartley Power), writes an exposé revealing that Maxwell's paternal grandmother was part black, which is resignedly confirmed by the senior Fleury.
-At a campaign rally Maxwell first publicly embraces his newfound bi-racial identity, but is jeered by a black crowd egged on by Boyeur, which rejects his embrace.
+At a campaign rally Maxwell first publicly embraces his newfound bi-racial identity, but is jeered by a black crowd egged on by David, which rejects his embrace.
 Humiliated, he then denounces his black heritage and insults everyone there.

 Jocelyn learns she is pregnant by Euan, but, with a title and seat in the House of Lords lying ahead for him, does not wish to burden him with a child of mixed race.
 Seeking to eliminate this roadblock to marriage and her daughter's happiness, her mother reveals to her that Julian Fleury was not her father but a fully white Englishman instead, the result of secreted affair.

-Maxwell realizes he has been cornered by Wittinham.
+Maxwell realizes he has been cornered by Whittingham.
 A broken man, he attempts to muster the will for suicide, but fails.
 Resolved to his fate, he arranges to surrender to the police.

-Jocelyn and Euan wed, then board a plane to England, followed up the gangway by the also newly wedded Margot and Denis, on to their own new life together there.
+Jocelyn and Euan wed, then board a plane to England, followed up the gangway by the also newly married Margot and Denis, on to their own new life together there.

-Mavis presses her campaign to become serious with Boyeur but he rejects her advances, maintaining he must stay within his own race to be accepted by his people.
+Mavis presses her campaign to become serious with David but he rejects her advances, maintaining he must stay within his own race to be accepted by his people.
 Ruefully, she accepts his rebuff, and, hurt by his jilt, leaves him behind at their rendezvous at the beach.
-Boyeur is left to walk back alone to town in the dying light approaching dusk.
+David is left to walk back alone to town in the dying light approaching dusk.